 Rezatec believes that the minimum 'run and maintain' cost to keep the solution operating and generating impact can be achieved by securing at least 3 portal users.
-Rezatec already secured interests from three potential end users including as listed below.
-1. Major Crop Insurance Firm: Insurance Association - Wheat (and Sugarcane prospectively).
+Rezatec already secured interests from three potential end users including as listed below prior to 2020 but the effect of Covid-19 has made it difficult to engage with those who had shown interest.
+However, it has been possible to engage with the Mexican Government's organisation CONDADESUCA and at the time of writing are the most likely conduit to finding a potential commercial customer within the target countries.